ryannix123/kestra-podman/kestra-openshift-deployment/README.md

 ## ✅ Notes

 - No `runAsUser` or `privileged` settings are used — compliant with restricted SCC
-- OpenShift will assign a safe UID automatically
+- Docker sidecar (`dind`) is disabled for compatibility with OpenShift Developer Sandbox
 - Works on OpenShift Developer Sandbox or full clusters

 ---